 The bottom of the cookie bars is where the graham crackers come in.
 You’ll line a baking sheet with parchment paper (very important to avoid burning) and arrange the graham cracker squares very close to each other.
 I placed my graham crackers upside down so that the bottom sides were facing up.
 This is absolutely not necessary, but does let you cover the more unfinished side with dough, leaving the “pretty” side of the graham cracker facing the outside.
 Do people look at the bottoms of cookies or bars before eating them?
 I definitely do.
 Am I the only one?

 Don’t be be shy when topping the graham crackers with the cookie dough.
 I made 30 squares when all was said and done.
 You can use less dough per square and more graham crackers if you prefer thinner cookies.
-I made these twice and prefer the slightly thicker ones like I made here.
+I made these a few times and prefer the slightly thicker ones like I made here.

 After the cookies squares are totally cool, use the sharpest knife you have and cut them into squares.

 Makes 30 cookie squares

 11 Tablespoons unsalted butter, softened

 1 cup light brown sugar, packed

 1 tsp vanilla extract